bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-15-newsletter.md

   [BOLT2][] _channel reserve_ that prevents them from spending more than 99% of channel balance.

-  Discussion was ongoing at the time of writing.
+  Discussion was ongoing at the time of writing. {% assign timestamp="0:21" %}

 - **Papers about IP-layer censorship of LN payments:** Charmaine Ndolo [posted][ndolo censor] to Delving Bitcoin summaries of [two][atv